michelou/dotty-examples/CDS.md

 - Data Sharing and Dotty on Windows [**&#9660;**](#bottom)
 - [OpenJDK and Dotty on Windows](OPENJDK.md)

-Other topics we are currently investigating include [JMH](https://openjdk.java.net/projects/code-tools/jmh/), [OpenJDK](https://adoptopenjdk.net/) and [Tasty](https://www.scala-lang.org/blog/2018/04/30/in-a-nutshell.html).
+[JMH](https://openjdk.java.net/projects/code-tools/jmh/) and [Tasty](https://www.scala-lang.org/blog/2018/04/30/in-a-nutshell.html) are other topics we are currently investigating.

 ## Project dependencies